niltheresa/hybrid-starter/README.md

 # hybrid-starter

-Node.js base script for all Platform based on Electron, Cordova, and Loopback
+Node.js based script for all Platform based on Electron, Cordova, and Loopback.
 Ready built script for starter Hoby Project.